StudentsCouncilCRCE/fragmag/content/be_prod/pooja.md

 image: ./images/pooja.webp
 endpoint: pooja
 name: Pooja Gupta
-line: Then she smiles, and it turns out she has dimple, and it's all over.
+line: "Then she smiles, and it turns out she has dimple, and it's all over."
 ---